10p-freddo/fruitstrap/README.md

 ios-deploy
 ==========
-Install and debug iOS apps without using Xcode.
+Install and debug iOS apps from the command line.
 Designed to work on un-jailbroken devices.

 ## Requirements